Skip to main content

 A2A ToolsDelegating tasks to other agentsSpecialist agent collaboration

-The Inference Gateway is a core component that intelligently routes model inference requests.
-It unifies self-hosted LLMs and external AI providers into a single endpoint.
+The layer that intelligently routes model inference requests.
+It unifies self-hosted models (Layer 2) and external AI providers into a single endpoint.

 Routing Strategies: